gvwilson/thirdbit/src/fiction/iffy/index.md

 "Come on.
 This should be fun."

-Two dozen people stood waiting at the base of the pier under the watchful eyes of yet another squad of Marines.
+Two dozen Rotherans stood at the base of the pier under the watchful eyes of yet another squad of Marines.
 Iffy recognized some of them
 as crew from the ships tied up on either side of the *Guinevere*.
 Her cheeks burned under their curious stares.
+Some nodded,
-Some nodded but no one said hello.
+but no one said hello.

 They followed Doctor Johel and the G-80 to the harbor gate, where a short bus the same navy blue as the Marines' uniforms waited.